 # Great Agencies Have Systems.
 Here's How to Spot Them.

-Here's what good communication looks like in practice:
+Here's what good communication looks like:

-They can't show you a sample report.
-If an agency can't produce an example of what your monthly reporting will look like, they don't have a standardized reporting process.
-That means your reports will be inconsistent, late, or both.They don't ask about your sales process.
-An agency that doesn't understand how you close business can't build campaigns that support it.
-If the discovery conversation is entirely about your marketing history and nothing about your sales process, they're optimizing for the wrong thing.They promise specific results before seeing your data.
-"We'll get you 50 leads per month" before they've audited your market, your offer, or your budget is a red flag.
-Specific guarantees before discovery are either naive or dishonest.They own your ad accounts.
-Your ad accounts, your creative assets, your landing pages, and your audience data should belong to you.
-An agency that insists on owning these assets is building leverage over you, not building your business.| What Average Agencies Do | What Great Agencies Do |
+No sample report.
+If they can't show you what your monthly report looks like, they don't have a standard process.
+Your reports will be inconsistent.
+Or late.
+Or both.They don't ask about your sales process.
+An agency that doesn't understand how you close deals can't build campaigns to support it.
+If discovery is all about your marketing history and nothing about your sales, they're optimizing for the wrong thing.Promises specific results before seeing your data.
+"We'll get you 50 leads per month" before they've even looked at your market, your offer, or your budget?
+Red flag.
+Specific guarantees without discovery are either naive.
+Or dishonest.They own your ad accounts.
+Your ad accounts.
+Your creative assets.
+Your landing pages.
+Your audience data.
+They belong to you.
+An agency that insists on owning these?
+They're building leverage over you.
+Not building your business.| What Average Agencies Do | What Great Agencies Do |

 | Report on clicks and impressions | Report on leads, pipeline, and revenue |